sebo6921/Non-Destructive-photo-editor/README.md

 **Colour Channel Cycling** - While colour channel cycling does cycle through all RGB variations, the order in which these variations appear may not follow a predictable sequence.

-**Crop and Drawing Shapes** - While these operations are effective, they must be executed from the top left to the bottom right to ensure precision.
+**Crop and Drawing Shapes** - Although these operations are effective, they must be executed from the top left to the bottom right to ensure precision.
+If the user opts to crop while the drawing mode is selected, the drawing mode must be exited and re-entered, as the mode reverts to selection mode after cropping.